Key Takeaways

 Key Changes from AREDS to AREDS2

 The most significant change involved replacing beta-carotene with lutein and zeaxanthin.
-Research revealed that beta-carotene increased lung cancer risk in current and former smokers, while lutein and zeaxanthin offered protective benefits without safety concerns.
+Research found an association between beta-carotene use and increased health risks among current and former smokers., while lutein and zeaxanthin offered protective benefits without safety concerns.
 AREDS2 also tested lower zinc doses to help reduce gastrointestinal side effects.

 Practical Implications for Supplement Selection